VincentSaelzler/hyper-homelab/docs/ups.md

    1.311559	Communications with UPS re-established 1.311565	issuing [@] with 3 digits failed
 ```
+It looks like there are problems with the serial cable.
 ```sh
 # /usr/local/libexec/nut/apcsmart -a old-smart-1500 -DD
    2.574911	Communications with UPS lost: serial port read error: 752(preread_data): Resource temporarily unavailable